Girlington

 Girlington is an area in Bradford, West Yorkshire, England.
 Girlington is located to the west of Bradford city centre.
-The majority population of Girlington are of South Asian origin, in particular Pakistani, Afghan and Bangladeshi.
+The majority population of Girlington are of South Asian origin, in particular Pakistani, Indian and Bangladeshi.

 History

+The name is first recorded in 1412 and derives from an Old English personal name Gyrla with ing and tun.
 The stone-built Elite Cinema was constructed for the Elite Picture House Company at the junction of Fairbank Road and Toller Lane with a barrel vaulted ceiling and seating capacity for 700 – opening in 1913.

 The cinema closed in 1924 to enlarge the hall to 1,304 seats, reopening the next year.
 An electronic organ was installed in 1925 and sound in 1928.
 The cinema had a large stage for live performances but these ended during the Second World War.

 The cinema was sold to C & H Cinemas after the war and in the early 1950s the organ removed, the cinema refurbished and briefly supported live stage shows.
 Star Cinemas took over and installed a wide screen in 1954 but closed the cinema in 1968 – reopening as a bingo club.

 In 1986 the property was sold to become the Jamiyat Tabligh-Ul-Islam mosque but was partially destroyed by fire in 1987 and partially demolished.
 In the 1990s the auditorium was rebuilt but the building retained the original stone facade and entrance.

 Opened in 1914 the stone-built Victoria Picture Palace was constructed on Thornton Road and was operated by Hibbert Pictures Ltd. The cinema was refurbished in 1927 and reopened as the New Victoria.
 In 1929 a British Talking Pictures sound system was installed, and by 1934 a Western Electric Sound system had been installed.

 In 1955 there was a serious fire after which the cinema was refurbished, and a CinemaScope wide screen installed while the seating capacity was further reduced.
 The cinema closed in 1961 and after a short period as a bingo hall the cinema was bought by Wm.
 Morrisons Ltd for conversion to a supermarket.

 In 1961 Morrisons opened its first supermarket (Morrisons Victoria Supermarket) in the converted Victoria Cinema in Girlington.

 The cinema building was subsequently demolished and a nearby modern supermarket building replaces it.

 Over the years a number of public houses and former hotels in Girlington have closed – The Craven Heifer (named for the eponymous Craven Heifer), The Girlington, The Shoulder of Mutton on Thornton Road, The George and The Royal on Kensington Street and The Travellers Rest (formerly known as the Tut 'n' Shive) on Duckworth Lane – only one pub now remains open.